Mouse and Rat Poison: What They're Not Telling Us

-Also known as Rodenticides, they contain chemicals that specifically inhibit Vitamin K, which prevents blood from clotting naturally.
+Also known as rodenticides, first-generation rodent poisons contain chemicals that specifically inhibit vitamin K, which prevents blood from clotting naturally.
 Warfarin is the key ingredient.
 If you’ve ever had surgery and had to take a blood thinner to prevent clots afterwards, then you have most likely ingested that chemical.
-When used to kill rodents, their blood becomes so thin that it cannot carry necessary oxygen to the brain, nervous system and organs and the animal dies.
+When used to kill rodents, their blood becomes so thin that it cannot carry necessary oxygen to the brain, nervous system, and organs—and the animal dies.

-First generation concoctions have a good kill rate; however it was thought that the critters might develop a tolerance to them.
-Thus the World Health Organization became involved and requested the manufacture of something much more toxic.
-Imperial Chemical Industries of London obliged and developed the new ‘super rodent killer’, also known as second generation rodenticide.
+Though first-generation concoctions have a good kill rate, it was believed that the critters might develop a tolerance to them.
+Thus, the World Health Organization became involved and requested the manufacture of something much more toxic.
+Imperial Chemical Industries of London obliged and developed the new "super rodent killer," also known as second-generation rodenticide.

-The second generation mouse and rat poisons kill much more slowly, but employ the same strategy: vitamin K is inhibited to keep blood from clotting.
-That means the rodent will probably go back for seconds, thirds, fourths and so on.
+The second-generation mouse and rat poisons kill much more slowly, but employ the same strategy: vitamin K is inhibited to keep blood from clotting.
+That means the rodent will probably go back for seconds, thirds, fourths, and so on.
 By the time the rodent actually dies, it will have ingested many times the lethal dose.
-They become weapons of collateral destruction.
-There is nothing quite as tempting as a rat that is stumbling and slow to run away.
-Any of their natural predators will also be poisoned after ingesting them.
-Those include owls, hawks, vultures, eagles, raccoons, foxes; and yes, even the family dog or cat!
-Wild birds that feed on rodents, and our pets are especially vulnerable; but all animals die horribly excruciating deaths after ingesting second generation rodent killers.
+They then become weapons of collateral destruction.

 Veterinarians will tell you about the high poisoning rate in the pets they see due to the use of these lethal chemical concoctions.
 Our pets are members of our family.
 Losing them this way and knowing it could have been prevented is just unbearable.
 It’s a very sad lesson to be learned.